guidol70/RC2014_ESP32_Z80_Emulator_VGA32/README.md

 BUT
 SDCard-Support-Commands like sdfiles and sdcopy does work ;)

-The original version (without VGA32-Support) is available at<br/>
+The original version of the ESP32-Z80-Emulator (without VGA32-Support)<br/>
+from David Bottrill (david@bottrill.org) is available at<br/>
 https://github.com/djbottrill/ESP32-Z80-Emulator

-This VGA32-Port does use the FabGL-Terminal from Fabrizio Di Vittorio (fdivitto2013@gmail.com)<br/>
+This VGA32-Port does use the FabGL-VGATextController with 16 Colors<br/>
+from Fabrizio Di Vittorio (fdivitto2013@gmail.com)<br/>
 https://github.com/fdivitto/FabGL

 ![VGATextColor_1](https://github.com/guidol70/RC2014_ESP32_Z80_Emulator_VGA32/blob/main/Pictures/ESP32Z80_VGAText_1.jpg)

 ![VGATextColor_2](https://github.com/guidol70/RC2014_ESP32_Z80_Emulator_VGA32/blob/main/Pictures/ESP32Z80_VGAText_2.jpg)

-Notes / Problems at this time:
+- Notes / Problems at this time:
   - Breakpoint GPIO-Switches sw1(26) & sw2 (27) may be incorect or non free GPIOs
   - Config of Keyboard and Screen-Color via .ino because I had to use FabGL TextController instead the VGA16-Controller (got Problems to get the SDCard to init)

-- CPMTool DiskDef for A: (A.dsk) Image-File:
+###### CPMTool DiskDef for A: (A.dsk) Image-File:

 ```
 # esp32z80